HowHsu/Linux-Kernel-Notes/kernel/vfs/extent.md

 - ext4_extent_idx
   ei_leaf_lo, ei_leaf_hi together stand for the physical block number of next layer B+ tree node. ei_block is the logical block number.
-Given the target logical block is x, how can we find leaf from root?
+Given the current logical block is x, how can we find leaf from it?
-  For example: a non-leaf node is:`[lblk0, ..][lblk1, ..][lblk2, ..][lblk3, ..]`
+  For example: the current non-leaf node where we are is:
+  `[lblk0, ..][lblk1, ..][lblk2, ..][lblk3, ..]`
-  We can compare x with lblk0, lbk1,2 and 3 to see which idx it locates and then go to the next layer.(this is basic knowledge of B+ tree, you can refer to wiki or some data structure materials)
+  We can compare x with lblk0, lbk1,2 and 3 to see which idx it locates and then go to the next layer, to be more accurate, we can do binary search here (this is basic knowledge of B+ tree, you can refer to wiki or some data structure materials)

 - ext4_extent_tail
   Just a checksum.
 Note: we don't need this for i_block in inode, since inode is